 If you purchase a Texas State Parks Pass you can enter most of the parks without being charged for one year.
 This will save you a bunch of money in the long run if you visit as many parks as we do.
 Always make a reservation beforehand to guarantee entry, especially if you are visiting on weekends or holidays.
 If you have found our list of Texas State Parks useful, share it with someone else who will also benefit.

 All 18 state parks in Texas Hill Country have their place and purpose.
-We enjoy those with more potential distance and challenging trails the most.
-Which Texas State Parks are your favorites?
+Hiking, camping, kayaking and swimming are just a few of the popular activities.
+Plus, you can hike with your dog.
+We enjoy the parks with more potential distance and challenging trails the most.
+Which Texas State Park is your favorite?

 I’m a certified personal trainer in San Antonio.
 After adopting Abbey, I created Places for Pups to help you get outside, exercise with your dog and have fun doing it.